 - Salt and pepper - Enhance the flavor of your zucchini.
 I don't recommend omitting either of these.

-How to prevent soggy zucchini
+How to make oven roasted zucchini

 No, there's no need to peel your zucchini before roasting.
 The skin of the zucchini contains many nutrients and added fiber that you'd be missing out on by peeling it off.
 The skin of the zucchini also helps the slices hold their shape after roasting.